johnkerl/word-finder/README.md

 ![example-3](./examples/example-3.png)

-Make all letters required --- this means any match must match _all_ of the letters:
+Make all letters required --- this means any match must include _all_ of the letters:

 ![example-4](./examples/example-4.png)

-Make all letters non-required --- this means any match must match _any combination_ of the letters:
+Make all letters non-required --- this means any match must include _any subset_ of the letters:

 ![example-5](./examples/example-5.png)